learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Deploy_Node.js_AWS.md

 Node.js: Node.js is a JavaScript runtime environment which is built on Chrome's V8 JavaScript engine.
 It enables developers to run JavaScript code on the server-side, making it ideal for building scalable network applications.

-AWS ECS (Elastic Container Service): ECS is a fully-managed container orchestration service provided by AWS.
+Amazon ECS (Elastic Container Service): ECS is a fully-managed container orchestration service provided by AWS.
 It allows you to run, stop, and manage Docker containers on a cluster of EC2 instances easily.

-AWS ECR (Elastic Container Registry): ECR is a managed Docker container registry provided by AWS.
+Amazon ECR (Elastic Container Registry): ECR is a managed Docker container registry provided by AWS.
 It allows you to store, manage, and deploy Docker container images, making it easy to integrate with ECS for container deployments.

+Amazon EC2 (Elastic Compute Cloud): EC2 is AWS's resizable cloud computing service offering virtual machines (instances) for running applications.
+It provides flexibility to configure and scale computing resources based on demand.